lucasteles/Owin.ThumbCrop/README.md

 # Owin.ThumbCrop

-is a middleware for create thumb based in your webapp assets
+is a middleware for create thumb based in your local or storage webapp images

 ### Installation